theonethread/falkor-auth-server/readme.md

 // Work IN Progress
 ```

-The `falkor-auth-server` project is a standalone npm command-line application written in TypeScript to be used as an nginx authentication proxy server (mainly to be used with the **Falkor Framework**).
+The `falkor-auth-server` project is a standalone npm command-line application written in JavaScript to be used as an Nginx authentication proxy server (mainly to be used with the **Falkor Framework**).

 ## **Installation**